YingqiLiu3/Prototype-Model-Carpooling/README.md

 # Prototype-Model-Carpooling
-# Use Axure software to quickly prototype a "smart ridesharing system".
+# Use Axure software to prototype the front end of the Smart Ridesharing System.